paulhibbitts/grav-skeleton-typhoon-blog-with-git-sync-site/user/README.md

 # Typhoon Blog Skeleton

-This skeleton serves as a basic content skeleton for demonstrating a simple **blog site** with the [Typhoon Grav Premium Theme](https://getgrav.org/premium/typhoon).
+This skeleton serves as a basic content skeleton, with an inherited Typhoon theme, for demonstrating a simple **blog site** with the [Typhoon Grav Premium Theme](https://getgrav.org/premium/typhoon) - this skeleton does not include the Typhoon theme itself.

 ![](screenshot.jpg)

 ## Installation

-1. Download latest Grav package.
-Either [Grav 1.6](https://getgrav.org/download/core/grav/latest) or [Grav 1.7RC](https://getgrav.org/download/core/grav/latest?testing)

-2. Unzip the `grav-v*.zip` file.

-3. Download and unzip the `grav-skeleton-typhoon-blog.zip` Skeleton package and unzip it.
+1. Download and unzip the `grav-skeleton-inherited-typhoon-theme-blog-site.zip` Skeleton package and unzip it.

-4. Replace the default `user/` folder with this skeleton's extracted folder, and rename it to `user/`

-5. Launch a terminal window and navigate to the root of your Grav installation

-6. Confirm you can run CLI commands by typing `bin/gpm version`.
-It should output the current version of Grav you are running.

-7. Install the `license-manager` plugin with the command:

-    ```shell
-    bin/gpm install license-manager
-    ```

-8. If you want to continue the process via the admin manager, install that via:

-    ```shell
-    bin/gpm install admin
-    ```

-9. When you purchased Typhoon you should of received an email with a link to the license page on getgrav.org.
-Visit that page and download the `licences.yaml` file.

-10. On your machine copy the `licenses.yaml` to the `user/data` folder.
-This will allow you to install `typhoon` theme, as well as `svg-icons` and `lightbox-gallery` plugins.

-11. For **Typhoon Blog** skeleton run this command to install all the themes + plugins:

-    ```shell
-    bin/gpm install archives error markdown-notices problems typhoon color-tools shortcode-core svg-icons breadcrumbs feed pagination random relatedpages simplesearch taxonomylist
-    ```

-Your site should have everything it needs to replicate the **Typhoon Blog** skeleton site.
-Please compare your local copy to the [Typhoon Blog Demo Site](https://demo.getgrav.org/typhoon/blog).
+2. View the resulting site in your Browser and setup your Admin account.

+3. Go to the `Licenses` panel and import your `Typhoon` license.

+4. Go to the `Themes` panel and choose `MyTyphoonTheme` as your Active Theme.

+5. And that's it!
+You can learn more about inherited themes at https://learn.getgrav.org/17/themes/customization#theme-inheritance